krishnanlab/teaching/2022-spring_compbio/course-activities-grading.md

     - Download and process the data
     - Perform the computational analysis and generate all the results
     - Visualize the results as multiple tables/plots
-2. Detailed final report containing the following sections:
+2. Detailed final report containing the following sections (see the `Final project report` section below):
-    - Abstract
-    - Introduction
-    - Data and Methods
+    - Problems and goals
+    - Datasets
+    - Computational approach
+    - Summary of key findings
-    - Results and Discussion
+    - Challenges
-    - Limitations and Future Directions
+    - Reflections and future directions
+    - Acknowledgements
     - References
     - Glossary
-3. A poster that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future directions, acknowledgements.
+3. A final project presentation.
+    - This may be a poster if we can do the finals in-person.
+If not, this shall be a lightning talk.
+See details below.

 ### Project milestones throughout the semester